apache/arrow-cookbook/python/source/data.rst

   0 ..
 99

-We can multiply all values by 2 using the :func:`arrow.compute.multiply` function
+We can multiply all values by 2 using the :func:`pyarrow.compute.multiply` function

 .. testcode::